 Awards support research and writing on modern Japanese society and political economy, Japan's international relations, and U.S.-Japan relations.
 The program encourages innovative research that puts these subjects in wider regional and global contexts, is comparative and contemporary in nature, and contributes to scholarly knowledge or to the general public's understanding.
 Appropriate disciplines include anthropology, economics, geography, history, international relations, linguistics, political science, psychology, and sociology.
-Awards usually result in articles, monographs, books, e-books, digital materials, translations, editions, or other scholarly resources.
+Awards must result in a product, such as an article, monograph, book, e-book, digital material, translation, edition, or other scholarly resource.